Vice-Presidential polls:B Sudershan Reddy set for Guwahati today

-Guwahati: Opposition candidate for the prestigious Vice-Presidential elections B Sudershan Reddy due on September 9 will arrive in Guwahati today.
+Guwahati: Opposition candidate for the prestigious Vice-Presidential elections B Sudershan Reddy will arrive in Guwahati today.

-A packed itinerary, the former Supreme Court Judge will hold parleys with several opposition legislators and discuss a concrete plan of action with an eye on the elections.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!